 - Purchase a pre-construction condominiumin a high-demand building and area, then sell upon completion of the project or keep it as a rental property

 To be able to take advantage of these types of opportunities requires skill, knowledge, financing and timing.
 One strategy for building your wealth using real estate is investing in a house or condominium for the purpose of generating rental income.
 While you own the house someone else will be paying the mortgage and other expenses.
 One thing to keep in mind when purchasing an income property in Canada, a minimum down payment of 20 per cent is required.
 This rule does not apply when purchasing a home that contains one or more rental units and making one your principal residence.
 This may work very well in the right duplex or triplex.

-Whether this is your first home or you are an investor with several properties, we understand the process!
+Whether this is your first home or you are an investor with several properties, I understand the process!

 Working with an experienced realtor is the best way to navigate through the buying process.
 Clients are always top of mind for new or exclusive listings, changes in industry standards that may affect a purchase, new mortgage rules and so much more.
-We are passionate negotiators, pay meticulous attention to every detail and are proud on being ahead of the curve in every possible way to ensure the purchase of your new home is enjoyable and an experience worth talking about!
+I am a passionate negotiator, pay meticulous attention to every detail and are proud on being ahead of the curve in every possible way to ensure the purchase of your new home is enjoyable and an experience worth talking about!

 The Home Buying Process: A Basic Overview

-Following is the 2017 Exclusive Guide to Home Buying which provides a general overview of basic essentials you need to understand in order to navigate today’s real estate market.
+Following is the 2020 Exclusive Guide to Home Buying which provides a general overview of basic essentials you need to understand in order to navigate today’s real estate market.
 Finding and purchasing a home involves the general steps outlined in the guide.
 However, most homebuyers and real estate investors have unique financial, property and personal requirements that demand advice from a real estate advisor with specialized expertise.
-These include instances when you wish to purchase:
+These include instances when you wish to purchase a: